emoncms/group/readme.md

 An administration module would allow an initial emoncms user to add users to their administrator view.
 Making it possible to remotely manage multiple accounts without logging into each account individually.

 **Use case 2:** A research project monitoring 10-100s of sites.
 Requiring site status check’s to ensure monitoring is all operating ok.
-Alerts to signal a system going offline or measurment going outside of expected range.
+Alerts to signal a system going offline or measurement going outside of expected range.

 Advanced multi site data export tools for further data analysis